 17) A Potters Apron

 Pottery is messy and getting clay and glaze stains out of clothing can be tricky, so an apron is essential.
 But even better than a regular apron is a split-leg pottery apron.
 These are designed specifically to be used when making pottery on the wheel.

 The split down the front means that the fabric falls on your legs as you use the wheel.
 A regular apron simply bunches up around your waist and doesn’t protect your legs from clay splatter.
-But with a split leg apron, your legs will be splatter-free!
+But with a split-leg potter’s apron, your legs will be splatter-free!

 18) A Trimming Tool Set

 A nice set of trimming tools specifically for detail work on your pottery is always a good option.

-This lovely set of refined trimming tools by Xiem are made of high-grade steel, with nice ergonomic rubber handles.
+This lovely set of refined trimming tools by Xiem is made of high-grade steel, with nice ergonomic rubber handles.
 They are a fantastic way to add a precise finish to pottery that has been made on the wheel.

 What list of gifts would be complete without a selection of enthusiasts’ bestsellers?
 Books are a good old fail-safe as far as gift-giving goes.